davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 There are still craftsmen being trained and employed to this day, across a wide variety of industries.
 Although few people have hand-made furniture, you can still commission it.
 And don't forget that even uninspiring chain restaurants like The Cheesecake Factory still make almost all their food from scratch.

 Thus, it's not unreasonable to think that such an industry will exist for writing software.
 In the short term, there's still a ton that AI coding agents simply can't do very well.
 And in the long term, there will be at least some demand for software written to a higher standard than what AI is producing.
+Of course, there will always be the need to pay a high price to have real programmer pop the hood on your vibe-coded mess to figure out what's actually wrong.

-To live in this world as a Software Crafter<sup id="back-2"><a href="#2">2</a></sup> is to understand AI code generation…at least until it plateaus in capabilities.
+However, to live in this world as a Software Crafter<sup id="back-2"><a href="#2">2</a></sup> is to understand AI code generation…at least until it plateaus in capabilities.
 To be marketable and make a living, you have to know what gap you are filling.
 And that gap is changing often.
-Thus, you cannot avoid AI if this is the way you go.
-You may not use it to produce your results, but you will need to use it—not just read about—to understand it.
+Thus, you cannot abstain entirely from AI if this is the way you go.
+You may not use it to produce your results, but you will need to use it—not just read about it—to understand it.

 We don't get to live our lives free of compromise.